stevenburgess/zol-module-params/README.md

 would be 0.6.0 and you would want to set it to 0.

 ### zfs_arc_meta_limit
+**Value Type:** Number of bytes

+**Default Value:** 1/4 of zfs_arc_max

+**Tuning:**

+By changing this number you change the amount of ARC memory that will be used for metadata.
+Metadata is anything that is not actual data asked for, for example block checksums and tree traversal data.
+This tunable is unique to ZoL other OpenZFS may not place a limit on metadata (so zfs_arc_meta_limit = zfs_arc_max).
+Check /proc/spl/kstat/zfs/arcstats/arc_meta_used vs /proc/spl/kstat/zfs/arcstats/arc_meta_limit to see if you should consider increasing this value.

 ### zfs_arc_meta_prune
 ### zfs_arc_min
 ### zfs_arc_min_prefetch_lifespan